phoenixthrush/phoenixthrush.github.io/SECURITY.md

 ## Reporting a Vulnerability

-U can contact me on Insta!
+U can contact me on <a href="https://instagram.com/phoenixthrush" style="color: red">Insta</a>!
-I will try to fix it in a Day
+I'll try the days